alongidron/molgurath_Lore/character/overlords/Isyra.md

 As Isyra’s memories returned, Elyxara felt it immediately—something was wrong.
 Before she could react or speak, Isyra vanished without a word.

 Isyra first returned to her castle, only to find it in ruins.
 What she had built in her former life was gone, reduced to echoes and stone.
-Seeking answers, she traveled north to the Ice Lord’s domain, but he too had disappeared, his presence erased as if he had never ruled.
+Seeking answers, she traveled north to Urmeth’s domain, but he too had disappeared, his presence erased as if he had never ruled.

 With dread growing in her chest, Isyra went to Velmora.
 There, she finally learned the truth.
 Velmora told her everything that had occurred after her death—the wars, the losses, and the price paid by those she had once stood beside.